 - One piece tube design constructed of aircraft aluminum

 - BDC reticle is kinda overkill for .22LR

 7. Primary Arms 6×32 ACSS .22LR BDC

-My Review: The PA6X32 is the poster child of simplistic optical solution.
+My Review: The PA6X32 is the poster child for simple optical solutions.
 It’s a fixed 6x with a 32mm objective lens, which seems a bit too simplistic at first, but the magnification power is complemented by how clear the glass is and is perfect for the average .22 rifle.

-- Positive click adjustments are very smooth and tactile feeling
+- Positive click adjustments feel very smooth and tactile

 - Dial it in and leave it design

 - Fixed magnification level of 6x